-University College administers the Doctor of Liberal Arts, Master of Liberal Arts, Master of Arts, and Master of Science, in coordination with the Graduate School.
+University College administers the Master of Liberal Arts, Master of Arts and Master of Science in coordination with the Office of Graduate Studies, Arts & Sciences.
 University College administers the Master of Science in Clinical Research Management in coordination with Washington University School of Medicine.
 University College also offers a range of graduate-level certificate programs.

-Master's degree programs in University College consist of 30-36 units of graduate-level course work including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.
+Master's degree programs in University College consist of 30 to 36 units of graduate-level course work, including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.

-Normally, up to 6 units of related graduate-level study, with a grade of B or higher, may be transferred to a graduate program.
+Normally, up to 6 units of relevant graduate-level study with a grade of B or higher may be transferred to a master’s degree program.
 All other course work must be taken at Washington University.
-Only courses taken for a letter grade may be applied to a graduate program of study.
-Courses taken as pass/fail or audit will not count toward a graduate program of study.* Grades below C- will not count toward a graduate degree program of study.
-Students must maintain a cumulative grade point average of 3.0 to be eligible to receive a graduate degree.
+Courses taken as pass/fail or audit will not count toward a master’s degree program of study.* Grades below C- will not count toward a master’s degree program of study.
+Students must maintain a cumulative grade-point average of 3.0 to be eligible to receive a master’s degree.

 Admission to master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
-University College and the Graduate School review completed applications and make admissions decisions on a rolling basis for master's degree programs.
+University College reviews completed applications and makes admissions decisions on a rolling basis for master's degree programs.
 The process typically takes four to six weeks.
-Accordingly, master's degree applicants should submit materials according to the following schedule in order to ensure a timely decision: mid-November for spring; mid-April for summer; mid-July for fall.
+Master's degree applicants should submit materials according to the following schedule to ensure a timely decision: December 15 for spring, April 15 for summer and July 15 for fall.
 Please visit the University College website for additional program-specific admission requirements.

 - Master of Arts in Education (MAEd)